moorepants/learn-multibody-dynamics/generalized-forces.rst

 At this point we have developed the three primary ingredients to formulate the equations of motion of a multibody system:

-1. (Constrained) Angular and Translational Kinematics
+1. Angular and Translational Kinematics
 2. Mass and Mass Distribution
 3. Forces, Moments, and Torques